ShivendraHada/auth-kit/README.md

     npm run dev
 ```

-5.  **Explore AuthEase**: Open your browser and navigate to http://localhost:3000 to explore AuthEase and begin integrating authentication features into your Next.js project!
+5.  **Explore AuthKit**: Open your browser and navigate to http://localhost:3000 to explore AuthKit and begin integrating authentication features into your Next.js project!

 ## Contributing